Ante Establishment

 “How so?”

-“Because yesterday after reading The Guardian, for a moment I actually thought it had actually expanded my mind.”
+“Because yesterday after reading The Guardian, for a moment I thought it had actually expanded my mind.”

 “Why on earth would you think that?”
 I was intrigued.

-“When I was out shopping I looked into one of those magnifying mirrors you do your eyebrows with.”
+“I was looking into one of those magnifying mirrors you do your eyebrows with.”

-“Did you go Tesco yesterday?”
+“Were you in Tesco yesterday?”

-“We were low on toilet paper.”
+“We’re low on toilet paper.”

 Meandering through the aisles we found it increasingly difficult to maintain social distancing and not be overheard.
-While this rarely presented a problem, on this occasion it did, resulting in some blowback…
+While this rarely presented a problem, on this occasion it did, resulting in some blowback.

 The Problem with Themes in Kids and Teen Yoga Lesson Planning ...